-As of the date of issuance of these financial statements, the Foundation has already successfully obtained financing for EU-funded two projects and has received EUR 810 thousand for those projects.
+As of the date of issuance of these financial statements, the Foundation has already successfully obtained financing for EU-funded two projects and has received funds for those projects.

-Stiftung Open Society Institute (FOSI) has already awarded a USD 2,567,952 grant to the Foundation in 2023 and FOSI has expressed its intention to provide funding to the transformed foundation in 2024 and 2025 of USD 1,925,964 and USD 1,283,976, respectively.
+Stiftung Open Society Institute (FOSI) has awarded grant to the Foundation in 2023 and FOSI has expressed its intention to provide funding to the transformed foundation in 2024 and 2025.